-Performance Indicator Typical Evidence Delivering quality instruction as Written report or letter from peer observer each assessed by faculty peer review year through the tenure review period, submitted of teaching directly by the observer to the Department Head and maintained in Department files.
-Development and Syllabus or other documentation of new methods implementation of new or materials with evidence supporting innovation. pedagogical methods and/or Brief description of the implementation process, curriculum materials audience, and outcomes.
-Mentorship of graduate Brief description including graduate student name, students (e.g., supervising or research question/focus, funding (if any), and substantially contributing to progress to date. graduate student research) Mentorship of undergraduate Brief description including undergraduate student students (e.g., supervising name, research question/focus, funding (if any), undergraduate research or and progress to date. projects): Evaluations of instruction via Table of courses/workshops taught during the University-approved review period to include: number of credit and/or instruments contact hours for each course, and number of students/learners per course, and semester or date of course/workshop.
+Performance Indicator Typical Evidence Delivering quality instruction as assessed by Written report or letter from peer observer each faculty peer review of teaching year through the tenure review period, submitted directly by the observer to the Department Head and maintained in Department files.
+Development and implementation of new Syllabus or other documentation of new methods pedagogical methods and/or curriculum materials or materials with evidence supporting innovation.
+Brief description of the implementation process, audience, and outcomes.
+Mentorship of graduate students (e.g., supervising Brief description of mentorship including or substantially contributing to graduate student graduate student name, type of advising whether research) it was research, manuscript, grant or career/academic.
+Mentorship of undergraduate students; if Brief description of mentorship including student applicable (e.g., supervising undergraduate name, type of advising whether it was research, research or projects, manuscript production, or manuscript, grant or career/academic. academic/career advising) Evaluations of instruction via university-approved Table of courses/workshops taught during the instruments review period to include: number of credit and/or contact hours for each course, and number of students/learners per course, and semester or date of course/workshop.
 Evaluation scores for all courses/workshops taught during the review period.
 Scores from the departmentally approved form will display averaged scores for each domain for each course taught and a column documenting the accumulative average across all courses.
 Candidates will supply a table documenting a brief synopsis of student evaluation comments (positive and constructive) from the departmentally approved form for each course during the review period.
 If appropriate, include a broad description of changes made in response to student feedback.
-Receptions of competitive Letter of award awards for teaching
+Receptions of competitive awards for teaching Letter of award